marjacob/ruter/README.md

 ## Usage

 ### Searching
-Searching for a place can be done with the `-f` option.
+Searching for a place can be done with the `find` option.

-	ruter -f nationaltheatret
+	ruter find nationaltheatret

 ### Departures
-Use the `-s` option to show the departures from a place.
+Use the `show` option to show the departures from a place.
 A list of possible matches will be printed.
 Select the correct place by entering `y` followed by pressing return.

-	ruter -s nationaltheatret
+	ruter show nationaltheatret

 ## Dependencies